manas-chaudhari/manas-chaudhari.github.io/_posts/2016-01-09-rxjava-meets-data-binding.md

 ---
 layout: post
-title: "RxJava meets Data Binding (Part 1)"
+title: "RxJava meets Data Binding I - Origins"
 date: "2016-01-09 20:23"
 excerpt: >
   Getting values from RxJava's Observables to Views is a problem and often requires boilerplate.